Windows and doors left with little or no maintenance can often lead to expensive early replacement.

 Inspect them regularly to see if there are cracks emerging in the exterior coating.
 Just one crack in the paint exposes the timber to moisture, and the decomposition of the timber has begun.

-…require no maintenance beyond routine cleaning when needed.
+Weather strips (the rubber seals around doors and windows) require no maintenance beyond routine cleaning, when needed.
 Use a cloth with a silicone care product to ensure the strips remain soft.
 If the strips become stiff then there is a possibility they can lose their effectiveness or become brittle and break.